JayK0818/javascript-study-notes/Git/readme.md

   Revert some existing commits
   **git revert** is used to record some new commits to reverse the effect of some earlier commits(ofen only a faulty one.)

+  git-clean
+  Remove untracked files from the working tree

+  git-gc
+  Cleanup unnecessary files and optimize the local repository

 ## Commit规范

 1. feat: a new feature